MicrosoftDocs/fabric-docs/docs/real-time-analytics/database-consumption.md

 This article explains compute usage reporting of the KQL databases in Microsoft Fabric, which includes .

-## KQL and Capacity Units
+## Capacity

 In Fabric, based on the Capacity SKU purchased, you're entitled to a set of Capacity Units (CUs) that are shared across all Fabric workloads.
 For more information on licenses supported, see [Microsoft Fabric licenses](../enterprise/licenses).

 Capacity is a dedicated set of resources that is available at a given time to be used.
 Capacity defines the ability of a resource to perform an activity or to produce output.
 Different resources consume CUs at different times.
 The amount of capacity that used by a KQL database is based on the **KustoUpTime** operation.

-### KustoUpTime
+### Capacity in KQL Database: KustoUpTime

 KustoUpTime is the number of seconds that your KQL database is active in relation to the number of virtual cores used by your database.

-For example, if a database is using 4 virtual cores and is active for 30 seconds then you will utilize 120 seconds of Capacity Units.
+For example, if a database is using 4 virtual cores and is active for 30 seconds, you will utilize 120 seconds of Capacity Units.
 An auto-scale mechanism is utilized to determine the size of your KQL database.
 This ensures the most cost optimized and best performance based on your usage pattern.

 ### Monitor KustoUpTime